BrentDean/8-Bit/README.md

 I’m using 28C64 EEPROMs with the extra address lines tied low for now, so the design behaves like a smaller ROM but gives me room to grow later.
 IC sockets are planned across the board so I can swap ROM contents as I experiment with different programs and microcode layouts.

-PCB schematics and layout are done in KiCad; fabrication is in progress.
+PCB schematics and layout are done in KiCad; fabrication completion date Dec.
+2025.

-## Relationship to the Ben  8-bit Computer
+## Relationship to the Ben Eater's 8-bit Computer

 This project is inspired by Ben Eater’s 8-bit breadboard computer: